-As a means of monitoring playtime behaviour any behaviours will be noted in an incident book.
-These books are monitored by the Headteacher and a log of recorded incidents kept (Appendix A).
-Midday assistants will notify relevant class teachers of any child receiving a 15 minute time out.
+As a means of monitoring playtime behaviour, any behaviours will be noted in an incident book.
+Incidents occurring at lunchtimes are reported to the class teacher on the day.
+Midday assistants will also notify relevant class teachers of any child receiving a 15 minute time out.
 If a child has seriously breached Excalibur's Code, they will be sent in to discuss with by a member of SLT or Headteacher.